ErikEJ/erikej.github.io/_posts/2023-08-31-from-database-to-ef-core-webapi-via-cli.md

 Then we will generate C# code to interact with the database using EF Core Power Tools.

-Finally we will add a method to expose an EF Core entity, and verify that the Web API works via Swagger UI.
+Finally, we will add a method to expose an EF Core entity, and verify that the Web API works via Swagger UI.

 ### Install SDKs & tools